iamkroot/ilc-scraper/README.md

 **IMP**: For Windows, you need to use double `\\` in paths.
 Eg: `C:\\Users\\Student\\Downloads\\Lectures` or `D:\\Impartus`.

 ## Running
 * Simple Way: Run `python ilc_scrape.py` and enter the details as asked (See [Help](#help) section).
+For the first time, you will need to specify the full URL of the course.
+For future uses, you can use the course name fuzzy matching.
 * Slightly Advanced Way: Pass argument flags to the script.
 Eg: `python ilc_scrape.py -n operating systems -r 14:16,25 -f` will force download lecture numbers 14, 15 and 25 of OS lectures.
 See `python ilc_scrape.py -h` to see all available options.

 ## How it works
-The script simply exploits the fact that the Impartus API for retrieving the lecture info for a course does not check if the user is subscribed to it.
+* The script simply exploits the fact that the Impartus API for retrieving the lecture info for a course does not check if the user is subscribed to it.
 Then its a simple task to loop over the lectures and download their video streams.

-All the videos are available as HLS Streams, which are downloaded using `ffmpeg`.
+* All the videos are available as HLS Streams, which are downloaded using `ffmpeg`.

+* The fuzzy search for matching the course names works using [`difflib`](https://docs.python.org/3/library/difflib.html) module.
+For the first time when the course URL is specified, it is added to a local database, along with its full name.
+These full names are then compared against the given query and the most similar full name is chosen.

 ## Help
 ### Specifying Ranges